216.1 Guideline: Public Comment

 The public comment portion of the meeting shall occur on the second meeting of the month, typically held on the 3rd Monday of the month.
 In months with only one meeting, that meeting shall include public comment.

-Public comment will be available at the Board of Education Meeting, located at 7001 Harriet Avenue South, Richfield, MN, 55423.
+Public comment will be available in person in the boardroom of the District Office, located at 401 70th St. West, Richfield, MN, 55423.

 Public comment will be the first agenda item.
 The time period for public comment will be a maximum of 30 minutes.